CityofToronto/bdit_data-sources/volumes/miovision/README.md

 #### `centreline_miovision`

 This table maps all miovision intersection legs to centreline street segments.
-It needs to be updated manually when intersections are added.
+It needs to be updated manually using [this script](sql/create-mv-mio_cent.sql) when intersections are added.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|